On the regularity issues of a class of drift-diffusion equations with nonlocal diffusion: Abstract

 \section{Abstract}

-In this paper we address the regularity issues of drift-diffusion equation with nonlocal diffusion, where the diffusion operator is in the realm of stable-type L\'evy operator and the velocity field is defined from the considered quantity by some zero-order pseudo-differential operators.
-Through using the method of nonlocal maximum principle in a unified way, we prove the global well-posedness result in some slightly supercritical cases, and show the eventual regularity result in the supercritical type cases.
-The time after which the solution is smoothly regular in the supercritical type cases can be evaluated appropriately, so that we can prove a type of global result recently obtained by \cite{CzV} and also show the global regularity of vanishing viscosity solution at some logarithmically supercritical cases.
+In this paper we address the regularity issues of drift-diffusion equation with nonlocal diffusion, where the diffusion operator is in the realm of stable-type L\'evy operator and the velocity field is defined from the considered quantity by a zero-order pseudo-differential operator.
+Through using the method of nonlocal maximum principle in a unified way, we prove the eventual regularity result in the supercritical type cases and the global regularity at some logarithmically supercritical cases.
+The feature of these results is that the time after which the solution is smoothly regular in the supercritical type cases can be evaluated explicitly.